andersr/rrv7-vercel-template-test/README.md

 # Structured Response Demo

-This is a simple demo, in the form of a trivia game, of using a structured response from an OpenAI Assistant to create an app feature.
+This is a demo app for the blog post [Creating App Features Using AI Assistant Structured Output](https://www.anders.co/blog/creating-app-features-using-ai-assistant-structured-output/).